tldraw/tldraw/packages/store/README.md

-# @tldraw/tlstore
+# @tldraw/store

-`tlstore` is a library for creating and managing data.

-> In this library, a "record" is an object that is stored under a typed id.
+`@tldraw/store` is a library for creating and managing data.
+In this library, a "record" is an object that is stored under a typed id.

-`tlstore` is used by [tldraw](https://www.tldraw.com) to store its data.

-It is designed to be used with @tldraw/tlstate.
+`@tldraw/store` is used by [tldraw](https://www.tldraw.com) to store its data.
+It is designed to be used with [@tldraw/state](https://github.com/tldraw/tldraw/tree/main/packages/state).

 # Usage